-The smallest wave lengths of ultraviolet sunlight are absorbed above 50km height, heating the thin air above 80km easily until $1000^{\circ}$ C at 200km until it equals heat loss by own radiation.
-The rest of UV light is nearly fully captured by ozone between 50 and 10km.
-On 10km the atmosphere measures - $50^{\circ}$ C. However, the main stream of visible and infrared light is not captured and heats up the Earth's surface, on its turn heating up atmosphere by convection from below or radiating it back to universe as invisible infrared light, only captured by $CO_2$ .
-An air bubble heated by the Earth's surface climbs up expanding by decreasing environmental pressure.
+An air bubble heated by the Earth's surface climbs up in the troposphere expanding by decreasing environmental pressure.
 The aquired heat content is dispersed in a larger volume.
 So, its temperature decreases until it matches the environmental slower decreasing main temperature and rising stops.
-Meanwhile from a specific temperature onward damp could condensate to steam resulting in cumulus clouds rising with drying air.
-They show a flat bottom indicating a temperature boundary of condensation is passed.
+Meanwhile from a specific temperature onward damp could condensate to steam and ice resulting in cumulus clouds rising with drying air.
+They show a flat bottom indicating a temperature boundary for condensation is passed64.
 By condensation solar heat is released, giving the steaming air bubble an extra push upward.